- Minimum Purchase:

 Black Oak Seedlings work well for low lying areas that it is wetter or has a lot of moisture.

 Quercus Nigeria or better known as Black Oak Seedlings.
 Hardy in planting zone 6-9.
 The growth rate is slow, less than 18 inches a year.
 Will make an excellent shade tree, and its shade can help cut cooling cost.
 This tree is native to Missouri found in a lot of southern states.
 However, it may not be winter resistant in the St Louis Area.
-This medium-sized deciduous tree is sometimes semi-evergreen in the southern regions; These trees are drought tolerant; The Black Oak Tree has smooth, grey bark on younger trees which turn black on older trees.
+This medium-sized deciduous tree is sometimes semi-evergreen in the southern regions; These trees are drought tolerant; The Black Oak Tree has smooth, gray bark on younger trees which turn black on older trees.
 It has leaves that are shiny green on top and pale green underneath.
 The Black Oak Tree grows best in zones 6 through 9.
-It will grow in any soil as long as it is well drained.
+It will grow in any soil as long as it is well-drained.
 The Black Oak Tree grows to heights of 30 to 80 feet.
 It has abundant acorns about 1 inch long and owls and woodpeckers nest in the tree cavities.
 The Black Oak Tree will grow back after wildfire or logging as long as the roots are not damaged.
 The scientific name for the Black Oak Tree is Quercus Kelloggii.
 The Black Oak tree, Quercus velutina, is native to the eastern and central United States and is hardy in Zones 3-8.
 It can be found from southern Georgia and northern Florida north to New York and Ontario, and as far west as Texas, Nebraska, and Minnesota.
 Black Oaks grow well in moist, well-drained, fertile soil, but they can tolerate dry, poor land, and are often found growing on windy ridges and slopes.
 They are slow-growing trees, which may live up to 200 years.

-The Black Oak is so named for its deeply ridged, black bark.
-It is a large tree with a potential trunk diameter of 2 to3 feet, and a possible height of 60 to 80 feet or more.
+The Black Oak named for its deeply ridged, black bark; is a large tree with a potential trunk diameter of 2 to3 feet, and a possible height of 60 to 80 feet or more.
 The shape of the crown can vary from round to irregular, and the tree has a spread of 40 to 50 feet, providing ample shade.
 The dark green leaves are broad and narrow, varying from 5 to 9 inches long, with deeply indented multiple lobes that have a single bristle at the end of each node.
 The underside of the leaves bears fine hairs, which make them soft and velvety, hence the species name, velutina, which derives from the Latin word, vellus, meaning fleecy or wool-like.
 In the fall the leaves turn to deep orange and red.
 In areas where the soil is alkaline, the fall leaf color may be yellow due to a condition called chlorosis.
 Regardless of the color, the Black Oak tree adds beautiful fall color to any fall landscape.

 Black Oak Seedlings Ships As – Bareroot Plant